- 65% of the operating budgets in most warehouses are made up of labor costs

 - Improved inventory control and goods tracking using automated storage and retrieval systems (AS/RS).

-- Automated data collection and inventory tracking form arrival to shipping, eliminating inventory misplacement, shrinkage, or loss.
+- Automated data collection and inventory tracking from arrival to shipping, eliminating inventory misplacement, shrinkage, or loss.

 - With data at their disposal, operators ensure timely departure and delivery of order shipments, due to improved picking, packing, and shipping efficiency.